 Regional Forest Agreements allow the Commonwealth Government to have a hands-off approach to forest management.

-What will our court case argue?
+What did our court case argue?

 Secondly, in Tasmania, the State Government can change its legislation, policies, forest practices codes and management plans how and when it pleases, without input from the Commonwealth Government.
 This essentially allows the State Government to make up the rules as it suits and gives no guaranteed protection for our wildlife and environment.